BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

 \subsection{Looping}

-The decomposition of md-arrays into slices is used by BART in two different but related contexts, \ie streaming and looping.
 The idea of looping is to apply the functionality of a BART tool sequentially to every slice, instead of applying it once to the whole array (normal/\textit{combined} operation).
-As the BART tool which is invoked then does not \enquote{see} the entire array, but instead operates on a single slice, this can sometime lead to semantic differences, \eg when a full 3D reconstruction is numerically different to reconstruction decoupled into slices.
-For many BART commands, exactly the same result is computed when the computation is uncoupled along the loop dimensions, but the memory requirements will typically be much smaller for looped operations, because only memory for computation on one slice is required.
-Also, because the computation is now done independently for each slice, it can be distributed across different nodes of a high-performance compute cluster or across different GPUs.
+The invoked BART tool then does not \enquote{see} the entire array, but instead operates on a single slice.
+This can sometimes lead to semantic differences, \eg when a full 3D reconstruction is numerically different to reconstruction decoupled into slices.
+In many cases, looping will lead to exactly the same result, but modifies computing requirements and applicability: \eg reducing memory requirements, or enabling distribution across high-performance cluster or multiple GPUs.

-The looping functionality in BART is controlled using a newly added set of options, referred to as \textit{loop options}.
-Using the \texttt{-l} (loop) flag, a set of slice dimensions can be passed to the \texttt{bart} driver command as a bitmask (see \cref{eq:bitmask}).
-Furthermore, the dimensions of the full md-array need to be passed, either by specifying a reference file using the \texttt{-r} (reference) flag, or explicitly by specifying the size of each selected dimension as an argument in the \texttt{-e} (end) flag. \cref{fig:slicing}B illustrates the loop options in a self-contained example.
+The looping functionality in BART is controlled using a newly added set of options, referred to as \textit{loop options}, which are passed to the \texttt{bart} driver command.
+More information on loop options can be found in the BART help, accessible by calling \texttt{bart -h}, and the documentation folder of the BART repository. \cref{fig:slicing}B illustrates looping in a self-contained example.

-Extending upon the previously introduced decomposition, subsets of an array can be obtained by selecting only some of its slices.
-This is done with the \texttt{-s} (start) and \texttt{-e} (end) flags, which can be used to select only a specific range of slices.
-The tool is then called repeatedly until all slices in the selected range have been processed.
-Together, the loop options enable access to subsets (slices) of an array, resembling how BART works with md-arrays internally, and similar to array-views used in other numerical packages and programming languages such as Fortran \cite{Fortran90} or NumPy \cite{vanderWalt_Comput._Sci._Eng._2011}.